linenoise/synferno/README.md

 | Logic     | 1x       | Signaling Connector Wire | [Spool Blue Connector Wire](https://smile.amazon.com/GS-Powers-Power-Primary-Remote/dp/B01NCSJZWM/) |
 | Fire      | 4x       | SpeakOn Port | [NL2MP SpeakOn Port](https://www.amazon.com/Neutrik-Chassis-Speakon-Connector-NL2MP/dp/B00067JS3M/)
 | Fire      | 2x       | SpeakOn Cable | [SpeakOn Cable](https://www.amazon.com/Ignite-Pro-Speakon-Gauge-Speaker/dp/B01CBC5ZE0/)

+# Flame Effects

+The design of the flame effects closely parallels the design of [Mike Dodds' *Amplifire* design](https://github.com/the-magister/amplifire).
+Please reference his codebase for hardware designs of the flame effects.

+When the flame effects are being used as *Synferno* accumulators, they are connected as with any other sound system component: with locking, interference-resistant SpeakOn cables.
+When the flame effects are being used as *Amplifire* accumulators, they are controlled via WiFi and infrared sensors.

+The default configuration of Synferno is to setup one flame effect each on the right and left channels of the controller.
+Each flame effect has pass-through SpeakOn port, however, so multiple flame effects may also be connected in series.

+## Flame Effect Bill of Materials

+* 55 gallon drum
+* Milled steel, welding consumables
+* 5 gallon propane tank
+* Solenoid
+* Pilot
+* Regulator
+* Misc plumbing
+* 50’ propane line
+* 2x SpeakOn NL2MP ports

 # References